Tropic of Cancer Beach – Nothing Compares to These Shores

 Most other beaches, yes, but not Tropic of Cancer Beach.

 Sure, The Bahamas are known for crystalline seas.
-And the Exumas, in particular, are famous for being home to some of the best water of all within the 700 island chain.
+And the Exumas, in particular, is famous for being home to some of the best water of all within the 700 island chain.
 But, as you can see in the photo above, Tropic of Cancer Beach is perhaps the very best of the best.

 The water at Tropic of Cancer Beach isn’t just clear.
 It isn’t merely turquoise or any of the other often used words to describe Caribbean beaches.
 It’s electric.
 Like the sand, it shines with its own stunning inner light.